Yankwokho/content-ops-starter/content/pages/index.md

       text: ''
       color: text-dark
       type: TitleBlock
-    subtitle: >-
-      Better yet, see us in person!We love our customers, so feel free schedule a meeting with us
+    subtitle: 'We love our customers, so feel free schedule a meeting with us'
     text: |
       #### ArkyTech